 Flail weapons were usually used when Knights had been dismounted and were on foot, there were several variations of the flail weapon used by medieval knights, most consisted of a wooden handle at the end of which was one or more chains that had several spiked metal balls at the end.

-The flail weapon was popular amongst knights as it was difficult to defend against, however it was a very inaccurate weapon and a knight could not direct his blows against weak areas of of enemies armour, this made medieval flails easy to defend against.
+The flail weapon was popular amongst knights as it was difficult to defend against, however, it was a very inaccurate weapon and a knight could not direct his blows against weak areas of enemies’ armour, this made medieval flails quite easy to defend against.

-Polleaxe weapons were usually used on foot and were really a combination of three weapons in one unit.
-A Pollaxe was usually around 2 m in length and were capable of punching through plate armour.
+Poleaxe weapons were usually used on foot and were really a combination of three weapons in one unit.
+A Poleaxe commonly called a Pollaxe was usually around 2 m in length and was capable of punching through plate armour.
 There were a lot of options available to medieval Knights with this weapon.

-A Pollaxe was usually a long wooden pole with a hammer and axe on one side that could be used for punching holes in plate armour, spikes on the tip could be used in a similar way to a spear.
-Pollaxe weapons also had spikes that will could be used to drag other Knights from their horses and were very useful for fighting on the ground.
+A Pollaxe was usually a long wooden pole ‘classed as a polearm weapon’ with a hammer and axe on one side that could be used for punching holes in plate armour, spikes on the tip could be used in a similar way to a spear.
+Pollaxe weapons could also have spikes that would be used to drag other Knights from their horses and were also very useful for fighting on the ground.